On weak equivalences of gradings

-Based on Corollary~\ref{cor:eqvsweakeq}, it is natural to ask when an isomorphism of twisted group rings implies a graded equivalence of the twisted group rings.
+and therefore $\Gamma _1$ and $\Gamma _2$ are equivalent. \end{proof} \begin{corollary} In the following cases the weak equivalence of gradings of finite dimensional algebras implies the equivalence of gradings: \begin{enumerate} \item the standard gradings on twisted group algebras; \item strong gradings; \item nondegenerate gradings. \end{enumerate} \end{corollary} Based on Corollary~\ref{cor:eqvsweakeq}, it is natural to ask when an isomorphism of twisted group rings implies a graded equivalence of the twisted group rings.
 It is clear that two isomorphic twisted group rings may be not graded equivalent.
 A simple example for that is the group algebras $\mathbb{C}C_4$ and $\mathbb{C}(C_2\times C_2)$ (by $C_n$ we denote the cyclic group of order $n$).
 However, can this phenomenon happen for two twisted group algebras of the same group?
-It turns out that, provided the group $G$ is abelian, if $\mathbb{C}^{\sigma}G$ and $\mathbb{C}^{\rho}G$ are isomorphic and simple, then they are graded equivalent~\cite[Theorem~18]{AljaHaileNatapov}, \cite[Proposition~2.4 (2)]{ginosargradings} (see the description of finte abelian groups of central type e.g. in~\cite[Theorem 2.15]{ElduqueKochetov}).
+It turns out that, provided the group $G$ is abelian, if $\mathbb{C}^{\sigma}G$ and $\mathbb{C}^{\rho}G$ are isomorphic and simple, then they are graded equivalent~\cite[Theorem~18]{AljaHaileNatapov}, \cite[Proposition~2.4 (2)]{ginosargradings} (see the description of finite abelian groups of central type e.g. in~\cite[Theorem 2.15]{ElduqueKochetov}).
 Nonetheless, for a non-abelian group $G$ it can happen that $\mathbb{C}^{\sigma}G$ and $\mathbb{C}^{\rho}G$ are isomorphic and simple, but they are not graded equivalent.
 Rather complicated examples for that can be found in~\cite[\S 3.5]{ginosargradings}.
 However, if we relax the simplicity condition to the graded simplicity (twisted group algebras are always graded-simple), examples even for abelian groups can be constructed and they are much simpler than those in~\cite[\S 3.5]{ginosargradings}. \begin{example} Let

 Recall that in order to define a cohomology class for a finitely generated abelian group, it is enough to determine the values of the corresponding alternating bicharacter (see Section~\ref{SubsectionCohomologyGradedDivisionAlgebras}).
 Define two non-cohomologous classes $[\sigma],[\rho] \in H^2(G,\mathbb{C}^\times)$ as follows: